Open Bible Data Home About News OET Key

 YLT In the day of thy standing over-against, In the day of strangers taking captive his force, And foreigners have entered his gates, And for Jerusalem have cast a lot, Even thou [art] as one of them!

-DBY In the day that thou stoodest on the other side, in the day that strangers carried away captive his substance, and foreigners entered into his gates, and cast lots upon Jerusalem, even thou wast as one of them.
+Drby In the day that thou stoodest on the other side, in the day that strangers carried away captive his substance, and foreigners entered into his gates, and cast lots upon Jerusalem, even thou wast as one of them.

 RV In the day that thou stoodest on the other side, in the day that strangers carried away his substance, and foreigners entered into his gates, and cast lots upon Jerusalem, even thou wast as one of them.

-WBS In the day that thou stoodst on the other side, in the day that the strangers carried away captive his forces, and foreigners entered into his gates, and cast lots upon Jerusalem, even thou wast as one of them.
+Wbstr In the day that thou stoodst on the other side, in the day that the strangers carried away captive his forces, and foreigners entered into his gates, and cast lots upon Jerusalem, even thou wast as one of them.

-KJB In the day that thou stoodest on the other side, in the day that the strangers carried away captive his forces, and foreigners entered into his gates, and cast lots upon Jerusalem, even thou wast as one of them.[fn]
+KJB-1769 In the day that thou stoodest on the other side, in the day that the strangers carried away captive his forces, and foreigners entered into his gates, and cast lots upon Jerusalem, even thou wast as one of them.[fn]

 (In the day that thou/you stoodst on the other side, in the day that the strangers carried away captive his forces, and foreigners entered into his gates, and cast lots upon Yerusalem, even thou/you wast as one of them.)

-BB When thou stoodest on the other side, in the day that the straungers caried away his substaunce, and straungers entred into his gates, and cast lottes vpon Hierusalem, euen thou wast as one of them.
+Bshps When thou stoodest on the other side, in the day that the straungers caried away his substaunce, and straungers entred into his gates, and cast lottes vpon Hierusalem, euen thou wast as one of them.

 (When thou/you stoodst on the other side, in the day that the strangers carried away his substance, and strangers entered into his gates, and cast lottes upon Yerusalem, even thou/you wast as one of them.)

-GNV When thou stoodest on the other side, in the day that the strangers caried away his substance, and straungers entred into his gates, and cast lots vpon Ierusalem, euen thou wast as one of them.
+Gnva When thou stoodest on the other side, in the day that the strangers caried away his substance, and straungers entred into his gates, and cast lots vpon Ierusalem, euen thou wast as one of them.

 (When thou/you stoodst on the other side, in the day that the strangers carried away his substance, and strangers entered into his gates, and cast lots upon Yerusalem, even thou/you wast as one of them. )

-CB & that because of the tyme, when thou didest set thyself agaynst him, euen when the enemies caried awaye his hoost, and when the aleauntes came in at his portes, and cast lottes vpon Ierusalem, and thou thyself wast as one of them.
+Cvdl & that because of the tyme, when thou didest set thyself agaynst him, euen when the enemies caried awaye his hoost, and when the aleauntes came in at his portes, and cast lottes vpon Ierusalem, and thou thyself wast as one of them.

-WYC In the dai whanne thou stodist ayens hym, whanne aliens token the oost of hym, and straungeris entriden the yatis of hym, and senten lot on Jerusalem, thou were also as oon of hem.
+Wyc In the dai whanne thou stodist ayens hym, whanne aliens token the oost of hym, and straungeris entriden the yatis of hym, and senten lot on Jerusalem, thou were also as oon of hem.

-(In the day when thou/you stodist against him, when aliens token the oost of him, and strangeris entered the yatis of him, and sent lot on Yerusalem, thou/you were also as one of them.)
+(In the day when thou/you stodist against him, when aliens token the oost of him, and strangers entered the yatis of him, and sent lot on Yerusalem, thou/you were also as one of them.)

-LUT Zu der Zeit, da du wider ihn stundest, da die Fremden sein Heer gefangen wegführeten und Ausländer zu seinen Toren einzogen und über Jerusalem das Los warfen, da warest du gleich wie derselbigen einer.
+Luth Zu der Zeit, da du wider ihn stundest, da die Fremden sein Heer gefangen wegführeten und Ausländer zu seinen Toren einzogen und über Jerusalem das Los warfen, da warest du gleich wie derselbigen einer.
 Darum sollst du zu allen Schanden werden und ewiglich ausgerottet sein.

-(Zu the Zeit, there you against him/it stundest, there the Fremden his Heer gefangen wegführeten and Ausländer to his Toren einzogen and above Yerusalem the Los warfen, there warest you gleich like derselbigen einer.
+(Zu the/of_the Zeit, there you against him/it stundest, there the Fremden his Heer gefangen wegführeten and Ausländer to his Toren einzogen and above Yerusalem the Los warfen, there warest you gleich like derselbigen einer.
 Therefore should you to all Schanden become and ewiglich ausgerottet sein.)

-CLV In die cum stares adversus eum, quando capiebant alieni exercitum ejus, et extranei ingrediebantur portas ejus, et super Jerusalem mittebant sortem, tu quoque eras quasi unus ex eis.
+ClVg In die cum stares adversus eum, quando capiebant alieni exercitum ejus, et extranei ingrediebantur portas ejus, et super Jerusalem mittebant sortem, tu quoque eras quasi unus ex eis.

 1:11 Outside of this book, nothing specific is known of Edom’s role during the various Babylonian invasions of Judah (in 605, 597, and 586 BC).
 Responsibility toward one’s neighbor is a specific requirement of God’s law (e.g., Deut 22:1-4; cp.
 Matt 25:41-46), especially when there is either a specific “treaty of brotherhood” (Amos 1:9) or a historical relationship that is regarded as fraternal (see study note on Obad 1:6).